Tips Bulletin

 Shrubs that Bloom All Season

-The plants that follow bring long-term, low maintenance beauty and variety to your yard.
-If you mix a selection of these shrubs with your other plants, you’ll be sure to enjoy an attractive garden for the whole growing season.
+The following plants bring long-term, low maintenance beauty and variety to your yard.
+If you mix a selection of these shrubs with your other plants, you’ll enjoy an attractive garden for the whole growing season.
 Knowing when to prune raspberry bushes and other shrubs will also help them to flourish.

 Locate your bushes carefully when planning your garden landscape.
 How much sun do cranberry plants need?
 How much water should I give my plant and how often?
 Knowing the answers to these questions helps provide the best growing environment.